assyrianic/LibModSys/README.md

 call.Cancel(); | call.Finish(result);
 ```

 For setting up data sharing and control, You need a core plugin that will setup the `SharedMap` that will be used with all the subplugins/modules that will communicate with the core.
-What you need to do is to first use the `OnLibraryAdded` forward, specifically checking for if the name is `LibModuleManager`.
+What you need to do is to first use the `OnLibraryAdded` forward, specifically checking for if the name is `LibModSys`.
 There we will create the `SharedMap` under a channel name of your own choosing!

 Remember this information though: